island-is/island.is/libs/island-ui/utils/README.md

-# island-ui-utils
+# Island UI Utils

-This library was generated with [Nx](https://nx.dev).
+Island UI Utils is a utility library designed to complement the Island UI component suite.
+It provides a set of helper functions to enhance and streamline your development experience.

 ## Running Unit Tests

-To run the unit tests for this project, use the following command:
+Unit tests are essential for ensuring the reliability and stability of your code.
+The `island-ui-utils` library leverages [Jest](https://jestjs.io) for its testing framework.
+To execute the unit tests for this library, run the following command:

 ```bash
 nx test island-ui-utils
 ```

-This will execute the tests using [Jest](https://jestjs.io).
+Running this command will initiate the test suite, allowing you to verify that all functionalities of the library are performing as expected.

+## Additional Resources

+- For more information on Nx and its capabilities, visit the official [Nx website](https://nx.dev).
+- To learn more about Jest, explore their [documentation](https://jestjs.io/docs/getting-started).